retraceur/retraceur.github.io/src/content/docs/administration/index.md

 ## Posts Administration

-This administration area allows you to manage the core of your content: writing posts, defining post categories, post tags, and [post formats](./manage-post-formats).
+This administration area allows you to manage the core of your content: writing posts, defining post categories, post tags & [post formats](./manage-post-formats).

 ## Media Administration